italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - **Description**
     - **Reference**
   * - **typ**
-    - MUST be set to ``vc+sd-jwt`` as defined in `[draft-terbu-sd-jwt-vc-latest] <https://www.ietf.org/archive/id/draft-terbu-sd-jwt-vc-02.html>`__.
+    - REQUIRED.
+It MUST be set to ``vc+sd-jwt`` as defined in `[draft-terbu-sd-jwt-vc-latest] <https://www.ietf.org/archive/id/draft-terbu-sd-jwt-vc-02.html>`__.
     - `[RFC7515, Section 4.1.9] <https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.9>`_.
   * - **alg**
-    - Signature Algorithm.
+    - REQUIRED.
+Signature Algorithm.
     - `[RFC7515, Section 4.1.1] <https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.1>`_.
   * - **kid**
-    - Unique identifier of the public key.
+    - REQUIRED.
+Unique identifier of the public key.
     - `[RFC7515, Section 4.1.8] <https://datatracker.ietf.org/doc/html/rfc7516.html#section-4.1.8>`_.
   * - **trust_chain**
-    - JSON array containing the trust chain that proves the reliability of the issuer of the JWT.
+    - Optional.
+JSON array containing the trust chain that proves the reliability of the issuer of the JWT.
     - `[OIDC-FED, Section 3.2.1] <https://openid.net/specs/openid-connect-federation-1_0.html#name-trust-chain-header-paramete>`_.

 The following claims MUST be in the JWT payload.
 Some of these claims can be disclosed, these are listed in the following tables that specify whether a claim is selectively disclosable [SD] or not [NSD].